-Owner & Director, LMT, CYT, Birth Doula, Wellness Advisor
+Owner & Director, LMT, CYT, Baby Maasage Instructor, Birth Doula

 Lauren Higdon is the Owner and Director of Centered.
 She has been teaching classes on wellness in the Lexington community for over 15 years and also enjoys giving talks on holistic health and movement for local hospitals, colleges, businesses and physical educators.
 Her focus is to facilitate greater self awareness and release stagnation in the mind and body through the combined practice of breath work, yoga and bodywork.